Kemp's ridley sea turtle: Conservation

 In September 2007, Corpus Christi, Texas, wildlife officials found a record of 128 Kemp's ridley sea turtle nests on Texas beaches, including 81 on North Padre Island (Padre Island National Seashore) and four on Mustang Island.
 The figure was exceeded in each of the following 7 years (see graph to 2013, provisional figures for 2014 as at July, 118.).
 Wildlife officials released 10,594 Kemp's ridley hatchlings along the Texas coast in 2007.
 The turtles are popular in Mexico as raw material for boots and as food.

-In July 2020, five rehabilitated turtles were released back in to Cape Cod with satellite tracking devices to monitor their wellbeing.
+In July 2020, five rehabilitated turtles were released back into Cape Cod with satellite tracking devices to monitor their well-being.
 A 2020 rescue mission to save 30 turtles from the freezing seas of Cape Cod was delayed by weather and technical issues, spurring a temporary rescue mission en route between Massachusetts and New Mexico.
 The Tennessee Aquarium offered overnight shelter and care, and the turtles were eventually released to the sea.
 These cold-stunning events may become more common with rising sea temperatures, as juveniles linger in near-shore waters in the American Northeast and are subjected to late-season storms.

-As of June 13th, 2025, 383 Kemp's ridley nests were documented on the Texas coast—breaking the previous record of 353 nests set in 2017 at Padre Island National Seashore.
+As of June 13, 2025, 383 Kemp's ridley nests were documented on the Texas coast—breaking the previous record of 353 nests set in 2017 at Padre Island National Seashore.